CJStadler/floating-point-exceptions/src/find_inputs/README.md

 - Programs must only contain a single function.
 - All values must be doubles.
 - There must be no function calls.
+- Loops must be fully unrolled (use `opt -loop-unroll -unroll-count=X`) before passing the LLVM IR to this program.

 ## Development notes